TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Connection/Index.rst

 Read :ref:`how to instantiate <database-connection-instantiation>` a connection with the connection pool.

-First argument is the table name to insert a row into, the second argument is an array of key/value pairs.
+Arguments of the :php:`insert()` method:

+1. The name of the table the row should be inserted.
+Required.
+2. An associative array containing field/value pairs.
+The key is a field name, the value is the value to be inserted.
 All keys are quoted to field names and all values are quoted to string values.
+Required.

-It is possible to add another array as third argument to specify how single values are quoted.
+3. Specify how single values are quoted.
 This is useful if a date, number or similar should be inserted.
+Optional.

     The example below quotes the first value to an integer and the second one to a string:

     ..  code-block:: php
         :caption: EXT:my_extension/Classes/Domain/Repository/MyTableRepository.php

         // use TYPO3\CMS\Core\Database\Connection;
         // INSERT INTO `sys_log` (`userid`, `details`) VALUES (42, 'klaus')
         $this->connectionPool
             ->getConnectionForTable('sys_log')
             ->insert(
                 'sys_log',
                 [
                     'userid' => (int)$userId,
                     'details' => (string)$details,
                 ],
                 [
                     Connection::PARAM_INT,
                     Connection::PARAM_STR,
                 ]
             );

-Read :ref:`how to instantiate <database-connection-instantiation>` a connection with the connection pool.
+    Read :ref:`how to instantiate <database-connection-instantiation>` a
+    connection with the connection pool.

 :php:`insert()` returns the number of affected rows.
 Guess what?
-That's the number `1` ...
+That is the number `1` ...
 If something goes wrong, a :php:`\Doctrine\DBAL\Exception` is thrown.

 ..  note::
-    A list of allowed field types for proper quoting can be found in the :php:`TYPO3\CMS\Core\Database\Connection` class and its base class
+    A list of allowed field types for proper quoting can be found in the :php:`TYPO3\CMS\Core\Database\Connection` class.
-    :php:`\Doctrine\DBAL\Connection`.

 .. _database-connection-bulk-insert: